 "There is a risk of losing the grant program if time limits are repeatedly exceeded," said Mary Holton, director of the Community Development Department.

 Councilman Jason Sandel suggested using the 2010 funds for projects already approved by the council, rather than trying to finance something new.

 "These are federal tax dollars ultimately," Sandel said.
 "I'd give it to a plan that we've already approved."

 Roberts said he wanted to use the money to assist Big Brothers Big Sisters of San Juan County.

 "I think we need to focus on the poverty aspect," Roberts said.
 "I think the Big Brothers Big Sisters facility fits with (community development) funds.
-A lot of kids come from low-income
+A lot of kids come from low-income (backgrounds)."

 The Community Development Block Grant program, started in 1974, is administered through the U.S. Department of Housing and Urban Development.